labhracorgi/cowtypemevis_gui/README.md

 Intended to be used on:
 - TOF MRA images to determine the type of Circle of Willis.
-- Larger sets of images from 100 up to at least 2000 images.
+- Larger sets of images from for example 100 images up to at least 2000 images.
+- When only configuration combinations of binary artery categories are necessary of the following arteries: ACA, ACoA, MCA, ICA, PCoA, PCA and VBA.
+A mirrrored configuration will be its own configuration.

+### Motivation for this repository:
+To make available tools and code used to manually classify Circle of Willis configurations for a large amount of images.
+Especially with regards to Horikoshi (2002) and Krabbe-Hartkamp (1998) notation, and another "new" way of presenting slightly more complex configuration.

 ## OS it worked/has been tested on:
 - macOS Sierra